graphicintuitions/graphic-intuitions/src/pages/blog/five-core-requirements-for-a-covid-19-communication-strategy.md

 ## 1) Create a Steering Committee

 During this time having multiple points of view to determine the path forward is needed.
 This committee will have the final say on what and when things get communicated.
-As changes occur daily, responsibilities for different areas can be decentralized with those subject matter experts bringing forward requirement for communication.
+As changes occur daily, responsibilities for different areas can be decentralized with those subject matter experts bringing forward requirements for communication.
 Everyone needs to step up and be responsible.

 The functions you will want represented on this steering committee are as follows: